joeybaker/wheelhouse-router/README.md

 * expose a `permissions` method for the server to be able to handle route permissions
 * **breaking change** routes are now handed to the server as fully qualified JSON, instead of a path
 * The director `on` and `before` methods are now exposed in the server options
+* server-side can now specify a template path if you want to override the view path